Insurance Company Abuse of the Medically Necessary Decision

 The ACA reduced the number of people without health insurance coverage by creating state exchange health insurance markets and expanding Medicaid coverage.
 The Biden Administration expanded the premium tax credit for state exchange insurance and facilitated additional continuous Medicaid coverage.
 However, the Biden-era reforms will lapse.

 The enhanced premium tax credit will remain in place through 2025.
-A Covid-era program facilitating continuous Medicaid coverage expires April 1, 2023.
+A Covid-era program facilitating continuous Medicaid coverage expired April 1, 2023.

 Many health insurance and health care problems persist.
 Some appear to be worsening.